zhutao100/qwen-code/docs/users/support/troubleshooting.md

 - **Error: "Operation not permitted", "Permission denied", or similar.**
   - **Cause:** When sandboxing is enabled, Qwen Code may attempt operations that are restricted by your sandbox configuration, such as writing outside the project directory or system temp directory.
-  - **Solution:** Refer to the [Configuration: Sandboxing](./cli/configuration.md#sandboxing) documentation for more information, including how to customize your sandbox configuration.
+  - **Solution:** Refer to the [Configuration: Sandboxing](/users/features/sandbox) documentation for more information, including how to customize your sandbox configuration.

 - **Qwen Code is not running in interactive mode in "CI" environments**
-  - **Issue:** Qwen Code does not enter interactive mode (no prompt appears) if an environment variable starting with `CI_` (e.g., `CI_TOKEN`) is set.
+  - **Issue:** Qwen Code does not enter interactive mode (no prompt appears) if an environment variable starting with `CI_` (e.g. `CI_TOKEN`) is set.
 This is because the `is-in-ci` package, used by the underlying UI framework, detects these variables and assumes a non-interactive CI environment.
   - **Cause:** The `is-in-ci` package checks for the presence of `CI`, `CONTINUOUS_INTEGRATION`, or any environment variable with a `CI_` prefix.
 When any of these are found, it signals that the environment is non-interactive, which prevents the CLI from starting in its interactive mode.
-  - **Solution:** If the `CI_` prefixed variable is not needed for the CLI to function, you can temporarily unset it for the command. e.g., `env -u CI_TOKEN qwen`
+  - **Solution:** If the `CI_` prefixed variable is not needed for the CLI to function, you can temporarily unset it for the command. e.g. `env -u CI_TOKEN qwen`

 - **DEBUG mode not working from project .env file**
   - **Issue:** Setting `DEBUG=true` in a project's `.env` file doesn't enable debug mode for the CLI.